-Globally, there is a great need for the ability to store green energy in an efficient and cost-effective way.
-Specifically in relation to the transition from fossil fuels to clean energy.
-So far, the batteries or other techniques that allow for this kind of storage is too expensive as well as not sufficiently effective.
-Therefore, a cost-effective storage solution could be revolutionary for a sustainable development.
+Globally, there is a great need for the ability to store green energy efficiently and cost-effectively.
+Specifically when concerning the transition from fossil fuels to clean energy.
+So far, the batteries or other techniques that allow this kind of storage are too expensive and ineffective.
+Therefore, a cost-effective storage solution could be revolutionary for sustainable development.

 Solar & wind energy storage

-As mentioned, the need for innovative solutions mostly concerns solar and wind energy.
-When it comes to solar, the issue is the most relevant in northern countries, due to the long and dark winters.
-There, the summer months are producing a very high amount of solar energy.
-While the winters have a significantly lower production.
-This requires a system that stores the energy from the summer for the winter.
-Or more simply put, stores the excessive energy for when it is needed.
-Today, the energy from the solar cells can be stored with the help of solar cell batteries.
+As mentioned, the need for innovative solutions mainly concerns solar and wind energy.
+When it comes to solar, the issue is the most relevant in northern countries due to the long and dark winters.
+There, the summer months allow for a production of a very high amount of solar energy.
+In contrast, the winters have significantly lower production.
+This fact requires a system that stores the energy from the summer for the winter.
+Or, more simply put, storing the excess energy for the future.
+Today, the energy from solar cells gets stored with the help of solar cell batteries.
 However, this is a relatively new and expensive product – particularly for private households.

-Batteries are also used to store the power from the wind.
-Similar to the issue for solar batteries, these types are sold at a very high cost.
+Batteries also get used to store the power from the wind.
+Similar to the issue of solar batteries, these are very expensive.
 Another relevant aspect is that batteries often involve unsustainable mining of various minerals.
-Therefore, researchers are currently working to invent new types of batteries or searching for other more sustainable options.
+Therefore, researchers are currently working to invent new types of batteries and searching for other, more sustainable options.

 Another option for energy storage is hydrogen.
-Among all the technologies that aim to find a way to store energy from one season to another, hydrogen is predicted to have the best potential.
-Both solar and wind energy can be converted into hydrogen, which is then stored for a later use.
+Hydrogen has the best potential among all the technologies that aim to find a way to store energy from one season to another.
+Both solar and wind energy can get converted into hydrogen and stored for later use.

-On a global scale, these kind of storage facilities already exist.
-More so, it is predicted to receive significantly more attention in the future.
-Both the EU and nations such as Sweden, are currently considering hydrogen as a solution.
-Furthermore, there is also the ability of using hydrogen in cars, creating hydrogen-powered cars.
+On a global scale, these kinds of storage facilities already exist.
+It will most likely be significantly common in the future.
+The EU and nations like Sweden are considering hydrogen as a solution.
+Furthermore, there is also the ability to use hydrogen in cars, creating hydrogen-powered vehicles.